eosnetworkfoundation/eosio-plus/eosio+PathToRoadmapProposal.md

 1. Each Blue Paper is completed by its authors
 2. Each Blue Paper is put up for _potentially compensated_ review which includes:
-   a.
-Proposing an **Alternative** to any solution or section in the whitepaper
+   -a.
+Proposing an **Alternative** to any solution or section in the whitepaper -b.
-   b.
 Proposing an **Enhancement** to and solution or section
-   c.
+   - c.
 Proposing an **Additional** solution or section that may have been missed
-   d.
+   - d.
 Each of these submissions of feedback will be compensated (outlined in blog)
 3. The authors of the Blue Papers will accept or reject each area of feedback
    a.
 Acceptance will increase the compensation to the reviewers
 4. The ENF will integrate and publish the feedback as the &quot;Final&quot; versions